 President: Dedmer B. Van de Waal (Netherlands)

-Dedmer Van de Waal is senior scientist at the department of Aquatic Ecology of the Netherlands Institute of Ecology (NIOO-KNAW), where he has been acting Head of Department (2019-2021), and is professor in Aquatic Functional Ecology at the University of Amsterdam.
+Dedmer Van de Waal is senior scientist at the department of Aquatic Ecology of the Netherlands Institute of Ecology (NIOO-KNAW) and professor in Aquatic Functional Ecology at the University of Amsterdam.
 In his work, he aims to reveal the cellular processes that underlie phytoplankton population and community dynamics.
-To that end, he applies and develops functional ecological scaling approaches.
-He received the 2016 ISSHA Patrick Gentien Young Scientist Award, the 2020 ASLO Yentsch-Schindler Early Career Award, and is recipient of an ERC Consolidator Grant (2021).
-He has been Vice President of the ISSHA (2021-2023), and is chair of the Dutch National Cyanobacterial Platform, a working group that links scientists and stakeholders in water management.
+He specifically studies the impacts of global environmental change on harmful algal blooms in marine and freshwater systems.
+To that end, he applies and develops functional ecological scaling approaches such as trait-based ecology and ecological stoichiometry.
+He received the 2016 ISSHA Patrick Gentien Young Scientist Award and the 2020 ASLO Yentsch-Schindler Early Career Award for his work on harmful algae and their toxin synthesis.
+He furthermore received various grant including an ERC Consolidator Grant (2021) to reveal processes underlying cyanobacterial bloom toxicity, and an EU Doctoral Network grant to assess the role of cyanobacterial parasites on bloom dynamics.
+He has been active as past chair and current member of the Dutch Cyanobacterial Platform, where he was closely involved in developing risk assessment policy for the Netherlands.

 Vice President: Lorena María Durán Riveroll (Mexico)

-Lorena M. Durán-Riveroll is a Mexican researcher initially employed by the Young Researchers CONACYT Program, at CICESE in Ensenada, Baja California, México.
-She obtained her BSE in Biochemical Engineering; a few years later, a BA in Literature, and then returned to science with an MSc. and PhD. in Marine Science at the National Polytechnic Institute Interdisciplinary Center for Marine Science (CICIMAR).
+Lorena M. Durán-Riveroll is a Mexican researcher employed by the Science Secretariat (SECIHTI), at CICESE in Ensenada, Baja California, Mexico.
+She obtained her BSE in Biochemical Engineering, followed by a BA in Literature, and then returned to science with an MSc. and PhD. in Marine Science from the National Polytechnic Institute's Interdisciplinary Center for Marine Science (CICIMAR).
 She graduated Summa cum laude in both levels.
-In 2014 her work was recognized with the Lázaro Cárdenas National Award to the best doctoral student in Medical – Biological Sciences of the National Polytechnic Institute.
-Her research is focused on the chemical ecology of microalgae and curates the dinoflagellate (mostly benthic) and cyanobacteria culture collection at the Marine Biotechnology Department at CICESE.
-She has been acknowledged as a member of the National Researcher System since 2018.
-Currently, she is a member of the Mexican Society for the Study of Harmful Algal Blooms (SOMEFAN), the Mexican Society of Planktology (SOMPAC), the International Society for the Study of Harmful Algae (ISSHA), and founder member of the Harmful Algal Blooms Network (RedFAN) and the Ocean, Climate and Global Change Network.
+In 2014, her work was recognized with the Lázaro Cárdenas National Award for the best doctoral student in Medical–Biological Sciences of the National Polytechnic Institute.
+Nowadays, she runs a research team focused on the chemical ecology of microalgae and curates the dinoflagellate culture collection at the Marine Biotechnology Department at CICESE.
+Currently, she is the President of the Mexican Society for the Study of Harmful Algal Blooms (SOMEFAN) in Mexico.

 Treasurer: Marie-Yasmine Dechraoui Bottein (France)